 Have you looked at the back of your store-bought condiments?
 Much like the ingredients on the back of the packages of your pantry snacks, They're loaded with sugars, processed fats, preservatives and other chemicals that can wreak havoc on the body.
 Instead of relying on store-bought condiments, you can make your own from natural ingredients like fruits, vegetables, beans and organic oils.

 Do you have artificial food coloring in your pantry for baking?
 You may want to think twice about this decision, as food coloring may lead to a number of health risks, including behavioral problems, hyperactivity and possibly cancer, according to Dr. Mercola.
 Instead, use the natural coloring from your favorite fruits to spruce up your healthy, homemade desserts.

 Instead of relying on these unhealthful, harmful foods, why not fill your pantry with delicious and healthy snacks the whole family will love?
 At Hallelujah Acres, we've prepared plenty of primarily raw, plant-based snack recipes you can make with ease.
-Additionally, our Survival Bars are a great snack or even meal replacement, and can take up the pantry space that used to be dedicated to processed foods.
 Join us on the path to better health today by sprucing up your pantry!